-One of the more distinguishing features of Glacier National Park are it’s Red Buses.
-These 17 passenger tours buses were first introduced to Glacier Park in 1936.
-Several different tours are available on Glacier National Park Red Buses.
-But I’d like to digress and explore a bit on the history of transportation in Glacier Park.
+One of the more distinguishing features of Glacier National Park are its Red Buses.
+These 17-passenger tour buses were first introduced to Glacier Park in 1936 and today several tours make it possible for everyone to enjoy and experience this historic method of transportation.

 Glacier National Park Early Transportation

 They ran their “See America First” promotion to lure the affluent people in the eastern part of the US to travel by rail and visit Glacier Park rather than going to Europe.
 They promoted Glacier Park as being the “America’s Alps”.
 These easterners would climb off the train in East Glacier where they were met by “Glacier Indians” (Blackfeet Indians) who guided them by coach to these extravagant chalets and luxury hotels.
-From there they were taken on guided saddle-horse trips for weeks traveling from chalet to chalet.
+From there, they were taken on guided saddle-horse trips lasting weeks, traveling from chalet to chalet.

 By 1930, 9 out of 10 visitors were arriving by automobile and rail travel to Glacier Park declined.
 The Going-To-The-Sun Road had been under construction since the early 1920’s.
-This created an increased interest in Glacier Park and equated to an increased number of visitors.
-A greater need for more and larger touring buses was thus created.
+This created increasing interest in Glacier Park which equated to increased visitor numbers, and a greater need for more, and larger, touring buses was necessary.

-Count Alexis de Sakhoffsky, a famous industrial stylist of the time, designed the Model 706 touring bus for White Motor Company – a 17 passenger bus.
+Count Alexis de Sakhoffsky, a famous industrial stylist of the time, designed the Model 706 touring bus for White Motor Company – a 17-passenger bus.
 They were designed with a rollback canvas top – perfect for visitors to get full views of Glacier Park’s stunning mountains and vertical scenery.
-Besides the 2 front seats, these buses were designed with 4 rows of seats and each row of seats had it’s own door for easy passenger access.
-And all the side windows could roll down – great for enjoying the fresh mountain air.
+In addition to the 2 front seats, the buses were designed with 4 rows of seats, each row with it’s own door for easy passenger access.
+All the side windows could roll down – intended for enjoying the fresh mountain air and clearer visibility.

 Glacier National Park Red Buses

-The buses served the parks well.
-But after World War II, visitors preferred driving their own vehicles through the parks and the buses started to disappear from the parks – except for Glacier Park.
+The buses served the parks well but after World War II, visitors preferred driving their own vehicles through the parks and the buses started to disappear from the parks – except for Glacier Park.
 By the early 1950’s, the buses had disappeared from all the other parks.
-The Going-To-The-Sun Road is credited for the buses continuing to operate in Glacier Park.
-Because of the stunning scenic views from this road but breathtaking drop offs, many people were afraid to travel the road in their own vehicles.
+The Going-To-The-Sun Road is credited for the buses continuing operation in Glacier Park.
+Because of the stunning scenic views and breathtaking drop offs, many people were afraid to travel the road in their own vehicles.

 The “Reds”, as they were affectionately called, became a favorite way to tour the Going-To-The-Sun Road.
 Some of the more noted riders of the “Reds” were Clark Gable, Carol Lombard, William Randolph Hearst, then-Vice President George H. Bush, the Queen of the Netherlands, and Robin Williams.

 From 1914 through the 1970’s, all Red Bus drivers were college-aged men, mostly in Pre-Law or Pre-Med.
 Today, some of those early “Jammers” have retired from their careers and returned to drive the “Reds” over the Going-To-The-Sun Road.
-Time and use took it’s toll on the Red Buses.
-In 1989, they were fitted with automatic transmissions but metal fatigue and mechanical problems still remained an issue.
+Time and use took it’s toll on the Red Buses and in 1989, they were fitted with automatic transmissions, but metal fatigue and mechanical problems still remained an issue.

-But there was a lot of interest in returning the Red Buses to service in Glacier National Park.
-After public comment, Glacier Park management decided the experience of touring Glacier Park on the Red Buses should continue as part of the Park’s heritage.
+But there was a lot of interest in returning the Red Buses to service in Glacier National Park and after public comment, Glacier Park management decided the experience of touring Glacier Park on the Red Buses should continue as part of the Park’s heritage.
 In October 1999, the Red Bus Team was created to explore ways to bring the “Reds” back into service.
 They faced many challenges, especially the economics of restoring the historic buses.

 Restoring the Red “Jammer” Buses